 Check out my previous posts for other ABC scripture-based phrases.
 Last week’s was Helper, please Help!
 This week it’s Invade me and Involve me.

 You too, have something of Him to give this world–something that only you can give.
-Believe you are His unique workmanship and obey His voice, even if you are a little tentative at first.
+Believe you are His unique workmanship.
+Allow Him to invade you and involve you.

 On the day I called, You answered me; You made me bold with strength in my soul.
 Ps 138:3